MarceStarlet/marcestarlet.github.io/content/post/AboutMe.md

 			My name is <strong>Marcela Sena</strong> and I'm from Tepic in Nayarit, Mexico.
 		</p>
 		<p>
-			Currently I live and work in Guadalajara, Jalisco and I'm a Software Engineer passionate for programming, learn new stuffs, diversity in IT, movies, music, running, hiking and my dog; her name is Frida like the mexican paiter Frida Kahlo.
+			I currently live and work in Guadalajara, Jalisco.
+I'm a Software Engineer passionate for programming, learn new stuffs, diversity in IT, movies, music, running, hiking and my dog; her name is Frida like the mexican painter Frida Kahlo.
 	    </p>
 	    <p>
 			I love rainy afternoons and a delicious cup of coffee in the morning with a piece of sweet bread (my favorite is the cappuccino).
 I really enjoy walk along to a park, mountain or the city as well as I love running while I listen to music.
-Teaching others and sharing my knowledge is exciting to me because I feel I can change the world even if I share my thoughts.
+Teaching others and sharing my knowledge is exciting to me because I feel I can change the world, even if I share my thoughts.
 		</p>
 	</div>
 </div>